sumit03guha/smart-contracts-development-boilerplate/README.md

 - The browser will open up and then you have to connect with the MetaMask extension.
 Select the preferred network and the account to deploy the smart contract.

-- Deploy the hardhat project smart contracts using truffle dashboard network
+- Deploy the hardhat project smart contracts using truffle dashboard network and enter the network in the CLI.

   ```shell
   npm run deploy